meltyourface/blank/posts/Plants-of-Death-and-the-Dead/Ritual-for-Neutralizing-Necromantic-Toxin-Purification-of-Shadow-Glade/index.md

 ---
 Ritual Name: Purification of the Shadow Glade

-Objective: To counteract the lethal effects of a toxin derived from a necromantic plant, known for its ties to the realm of the deceased.
+**Objective**: To counteract the lethal effects of a toxin derived from a necromantic plant, known for its ties to the realm of the deceased.

 Botanical Ingredients and Ratios:
 1. Vitae Mysterium Flower (5 petals): A rare blossom that contains rejuvenating energies to support the shedding of negative influences.